Aircoookie/WLED/readme.md

 **In the releases you can also find special version working at only 921600 in case if your serial port chip doesn't support 2Mb speed.**

 **The project will not follow WLED releases anymore unless there is a serious reason.
-It's designed to help you setup your LED strip.
+It's designed to help you to setup your LED strip.
 Then you should migrate to HyperSerialEsp8266 or HyperSerialESP32 because when choosing fast USB solution you don't need a Wifi.
 So in this case those projects offer you lower power usage, less electromagnetic interference and more available resources.**

 Now it's possible to use HyperSerialWLED with any LED strip/pinout supported by the WLED.
 1 For installation and configuration of WLED please refer to the WLED project: [link](https://github.com/Aircoookie/WLED)<br/>